 After obtaining your supplies, you may need to submit claims for reimbursement or direct payment to Medicaid.
 Keep all receipts and documentation related to your diabetic supplies.

-It is essential to regularly monitor your Medicaid coverage to ensure that you are receiving the necessary supplies and that your claims are processed correctly.
+It is essential to regularly monitor your Medicaid coverage to ensure you receive the necessary supplies and that your claims are processed correctly.

 (FAQs)